charlie-lk/ng-interconnect/README.md

 # NgInterconnect

-Makes it possible to override Angular event emitting structure between components.
+Makes it possible to shortcircuit the long and tedious angular event management across the tree of the component hierarchy.
 Works across routes.
 The library contains the code and a sample demo app.

 # Usage